dancancro/great-big-example-application/README.md

 get you started without too much anxiety, but building go-kart number 2, 3, 4 or 5 isn't going to make you any better able to build real car number 1.
 It just makes you less sure about how to do that because it introduces conflicting advice.

-Hopefully when the project is done it will make the learning process for others much easier and prepare them to make real things rather than instructional ones.
+Hopefully, when the project is done it will make the learning process for others much easier and prepare them to make real things rather than instructional ones.
 I expect it to reduce the time to implement your own real application from months to days.